Skip to main content

 Pre-symptomatic

-dysfunction and is defined as dysglycemia.
-Detected using standard provocative testing such as the oral glucose tolerance test (OGTT)
+Identifies b cell dysfunction and is defined as dysglycemia.
+Usually detected using standard provocative testing such as the oral glucose tolerance test (OGTT).
+All these patients should be referred to a diabetologist or endocrinologist to discuss early treatment options in the presence of Stage 2 T1D.20

 75%